GeneralPancakeMSTR/PublicNotes/lsystems.md

 <img src="attachments/lsystems/2021-09-22-09-10-46.png" width=""/>

 ### **Matrix Per Segment**
 Once I got to this point originally, one of the first things I wanted to do was place objects at the tree's endpoints.
 You know, as leaves, or whatever.
-We can sort of achieve this pretty quickly, but using the endpoints (vertices of) the line segments we are using to draw the tree as the positions to place some generated object.
+We can sort of achieve this pretty quickly, by using the endpoints (vertices of) the line segments we are using to draw the tree as the positions to place some generated object.

 - Apply Generative Art Matrix to line vertices and edges, to create position-only vertices for each segment's endpoints.
 - Pass the matrix-applied vertices to the matrix input of a `viewer draw`, to instance whatever shape at those positions.
 For example, a plane.